TalPeretzSwimm/Tal-github-app/.swm/how-to-add-a-new-user-configuration-value.jisfw.sw.md

 ## Definition Example

-We define our configuration values in {add a file or directory, use the "/path" command}
+We define our configuration vGalues in {add a file or directory, use the "/path" command}

 ## Usage Example